Groundwater

 The Groundwater Remedial Investigation (RI) included these significant activities:

 While the groundwater investigations were progressing, a number of interim remedial measures were implemented to address groundwater contamination.
 A removal action was conducted in 1979 to remove sludge material and contaminated soil from the former lagoon area.
-In November 1997, Sherwin-Williams installed a Free Product Recovery system in the area of One Foster Avenue and United States Avenue, which continues to operate today.
-Remediation activities currently underway at the Route 561 Dump Site and under design at the United States Avenue Burn Site are also designed to improve groundwater quality
+In November 1997, Sherwin-Williams installed a Free Product Recovery system in the area of One Foster Avenue and United States Avenue.
+Remediation activities were performed at the Route 561 Dump Site and the United States Avenue Burn Site which were designed to improve groundwater quality

-Sherwin-Williams has submitted a comprehensive Groundwater RI report presenting the results of groundwater investigation and sampling activities, as well as the groundwater-related interim measures.
-Following EPA’s review and final approval of this report, Sherwin-Williams will proceed with a Feasibility Study to evaluate remedial alternatives to address current groundwater conditions.
+Sherwin-Williams completed, and EPA approved, a comprehensive Groundwater RI report presenting the results of groundwater investigation and sampling activities, as well as previous groundwater-related interim measures.
+Sherwin-Williams also completed a Feasibility Study which evaluated current groundwater conditions, expected improvements following the wide-scale soil remediation currently underway, and potential alternatives for addressing the remaining groundwater conditions at the FMP.